mayashetty/Digital-Image-Processing-Lab/README.md

 ---
 **4. Develop a program to convert the color image to gray scale and binary image**

+**description:**

+**Binary images:** are images whose pixels have only two possible intensity values. ...
+Binary images are often produced by thresholding a grayscale or color image, in order to separate an object in the image from the background.
+The color of the object (usually white) is referred to as the foreground color.
+**grayscale image:** A grayscale (or graylevel) image is simply one in which the only colors are shades of gray. ...
+Often, the grayscale intensity is stored as an 8-bit integer giving 256 possible different shades of gray from black to white.
+**threshold:** Thresholding produces a binary image, where all pixels with intensities above (or below) a threshold value are turned on, while all other pixels are turned off.

 ```python
 #gray image
 import cv2